 Finally, an auto accident attorney in Sacramento can help you secure the full extent of damages including not just initial medical or car repair bills but also past and future pain and suffering, long-term physical and mental medical costs as a result of the injury, and loss of earnings or missed wages.

 In California, just under 17% of drivers don’t have car insurance.
 If you were in an accident with a driver who doesn’t have insurance, you still need to report the accident to the police.
-After that, getting in touch with an auto accident attorney can help you walk through the necessary steps to get compensation even if it doesn’t come through the other party’s insurance policy.
+After that, an auto accident attorney can help walk you through the necessary steps to get compensation even if it doesn’t come through the other party’s insurance policy.

 When you’ve had an auto accident, working with the right legal professionals can make all the difference.
 Berg Injury Lawyers has helped victims of car accidents in Sacramento for more than 40 years, from working with insurance companies to taking the legal actions necessary for compensation.